-Goat Lake Trail is a 10.7 mile moderately trafficked loop trail located near Darrington, WA that features a lake and is rated as moderate.
+Goat Lake Trail is a 10.7 mile moderately trafficked loop trail located near Darrington, Washington that features a lake and is rated as moderate.
 The trail offers a number of activity options and is accessible from May until October.
 Dogs are also able to use this trail but must be kept on leash.

 dogs on leash